Avoid These 3 Common Mistakes When Selling Your Business

 • Sellers simply do not have the experience of realizing how most buyers will value their business.

-• Sellers may not understand that effective advertising often time attracts buyers who can use the power of synergies by integrating the business being sold with their own.
+• Sellers may undervalue the business by underestimating how competitors may pay a premium for their business because the power of synergies from integrating the business being sold with their own.

 • A properly valued business will result in a much quicker sale and will maximize the purchase price for the seller.